 - Use tape that can withstand rain

-- White tape or special ultraviolet tape is best (it’s easy to find online)
+- White tape or special ultraviolet tape is best

 - If you use black tape, you’ll need to space the strips less than 1 inch apart

 Don’t like how strips of tape look on your window?